10 Types of Technical Indicators Experienced Traders Use

 On-Balance Volume (OBV)

-On-balance volume is similar to the A/D line, but there’s a crucial difference between these trading indicators.
+On-balance volume is similar to the A/D line, but there’s a crucial difference between the two.
 OBV considers only the security’s closing price, not the trading range.
 Still, you shouldn’t ignore this indicator because there are times when it could be helpful.

 For instance, you could use the on-balance volume indicator to find stocks with a sharp rise in volume while their prices stay mostly the same.
 The OBV proves helpful in determining whether the volume flows into or out of the asset.